monterail/hashie_walker/README.md

 Object can be a `Hash`, `Array` or nested structure (e.g. an array of nested hashes with arrays as values).
 See specs for more examples.

-If you don't want to change keys simply do not provide a respective mapping function.
+If you want to change only keys or values simply provide only a respective mapping function.

     HashieWalker.walk(object) do |map|
       map.key { |key| key.downcase }